 Welcome to Northumberland Heath

-Our area guide for Erith and Northumberland Heath offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Erith and Northumberland Heath offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.

 Northumberland Heath & Erith snapshot

 Victorian houses, workers’ cottages and even a conservation area characterise Northumberland Heath – a firmly residential nook in the Bexley borough.
 In neighbouring Erith, it’s the river frontage – once one of Henry VIII’s naval dockyards - that is most exciting, with a glut of waterside homes and wide salt marshes giving the town appeal.

 Northumberland Heath & Erith: where?